malte-b/musical_env_bike/documentation.md

 ## Data Sonification and Opportunities of Sound, WS 2020/21
 Course offered by: Dr. Julia von Thienen, Dr. Marisol Jimenez, Dr. Henrik von Coler, Dr. Nico Steckhan & Dr. Knut Kaulke

-This document serves as the final documentation for the Seminar "Data Sonification and Opportunities of Sound" at HPI.
+This document serves as the final documentation for the seminar "Data Sonification and Opportunities of Sound" at HPI.
 The content is structured as follows:
 [1.)
 Project title](#1-project-title)
 [2.)
 Team members, affiliations, contact details](#2-team-members-affiliations-contact-details)